Participation and administrative procedures

-The tent is supplied, the mattress and a small cover.
+The tent is supplied, the mattress, a pillow and a small cover.
 Howewer, you can bring your sleeping bag, nights are fresh in Morocco.
 Dinners and breakfast will be served in a restaurant tent.
 Toilets and showers will also be available.

 Yes, accommodation is included in the registration fees.
 (5 nights in the bivouac).

-Breakfast, lunch and dinner are included during the Rose Trip trek, from October 31st (lunch) to November 5th (breakfast).
+Breakfast, lunch and dinner are included during the Rose Trip Maroc, from Day 1 (dinner) to last day (breakfast).
 Organization members will distribute lunches, as picnics.
 Water and snacks will be available during the stages in several checkpoints.